geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 Creating a good REST API is definitely something you should strive for and take the time to get right, if your business model requires it.

-Otherwise, I would go straight for GraphQL.
+Otherwise, I would consider [GraphQL](http://graphql.org/) very seriously.

+In our case, our model looked like a tree and not like small separated entities.
+That's also something to consider.

 I feel that thinking your API in terms of a cluster of objects comes more naturally to developers.
 It favors emergent design and it encourages your developers and your business to get together and figure out the